ldex/angular-demo-rxjs-final/README.md

 ### Run it locally

-Run `ng s -o --hmr` for a local dev server.
+Run `ng s -o` for a local dev server.

 The app is running on `http://localhost:4200/` and will automatically reload if you change/save any of the source files.